michaelraney/cassandra-sketch-examples/docsrc/content/index.md

 ---

-Note: Please keep this demo running for about an hour or two.
-As of 3/18/2018 This data feed has volume caps and not recommended for two deployments at the same time.
-This results in multiple subscriptions to the twitter feed and may push over the cap limits.
-This limitation does not limit multipe users demoing this application at the same time.
-Multiple users are seperated by different web sessions, but make use the same data stored in DSE.
-You can check the existing deployments page and coordinate with the current deployment owner.
+Note from author: Spin this Asset up an hour before scheduled demonstration and shut it down when finished.
+As of 3/18/2018 This Asset makes use of a data feed with volume caps, and it's not recommended for two deployments at the same time.
+Multiple deployments results in multiple subscriptions to the data feed and may push the application key over cap limits.
+This deployment limitation does not limit the amount of users demoing this application independently at the same time.
+Multiple users are seperated by different web sessions and can make use the same public url.
+Think of this as multiple clients accessing the same webpage.
+You can avoid issues with data caps and save operational cost by coordinating with owners of existing deployments and reusing public urls.  - Mike

 What's Trending: DataStax Sketching Examples
 ===================